Microbiology Ph.D. (Ithaca)

 Fall, Dec.
 1; no spring admission

 Applicants should have preparation in general chemistry at an intermediate level; organic chemistry; physics; and introductory courses in the biological sciences.
 Training in physical chemistry and calculus is desirable.
 Although deficiency in the subjects listed does not preclude admission, it may increase the time necessary to earn a degree.
-Applicants are required to submit GRE general test scores.
+Applicants are not required to submit GRE scores (general or subject tests).

 - three recommendations